Nan Whaley: 2019 mass shooting

 Dayton NAACP President Derrick Foward presents Community Service Award to Dayton Mayor Nan Whaley.

 After a mass shooting occurred on August 4, 2019, she and Ohio Senator Sherrod Brown accompanied President Donald Trump on a visit with survivors at the local hospital.
 Ten people were killed, including the perpetrator; and twenty-seven were injured.
 She joined over 200 mayors in encouraging Congress to act on gun control legislation that is already before them.
 The group included Dee Margo, the mayor of El Paso, Texas, where a shooting occurred the day before.
 According to Dayton NAACP President Derrick Foward, Whaley received the Dayton Unit NAACP Community Service Award for the leadership she provided in guiding the City of Dayton through the violent and horrific mass shooting that took place in the Historic Oregon District.

-Gubernatorial elections
+Gubernatorial campaigns

 2018

 Ahead of the 2018 election cycle, Whaley considered a run for Congress before declaring her candidacy for governor of Ohio.
 On May 8, 2017, Whaley announced that she was running for governor in the 2018 election on a platform of job creation.
 She dropped out of the race on January 12, 2018, and endorsed Richard Cordray.